-To the Editor of " The Nursing Record."
+10 the Editor of " The Nursing Record."

-DEAR MADAM,-Do you open your columns to poor District Nurses in need of a few practical hints and advice?
+DEAR MADAM, -Do you open your columns to poor District Nurses in need of a few practical hints and advice?
 If so, I should be so grateful if some fellow-Nurse would give me a little help as to the best treatment of that common district sore-a foul varicose ulcer.

-I have cleaned and set many on the fair way to recovery with warm carbolic lotion (from 1 in 80, increasing to 1 in 40), but this is expensive and troublesome, and I can't help thinking that once one has gained a clean and healthy wound, there must be something short of grafting!-cheaper and easier, that one might be able to sometimes leave in the patient's hands for use.
-"Unna's paste" I have seen successfully used, but that is not "handy" for district work.
+I have cleaned and set many on the fair way to recovery with warm carbolic lotion (from 1 in 80, increasing to I in 40), but this is expensive and troublesome, and I can't help thinking that once one has gained a clean and healthy wound, there must be something short of grafting !--cheaper and easier, that. one might be able to sometimes leave in the patient's hands for use.
+"Unna's paste" I have seen success-fully used, but that is not "handy" for district work.
 I shall be so grateful for any hints and advice.

 Also on another point-Is there no way of leaving a record for the doctor of the strength of a patient's pulse?
-Often the number of beats per minute is increased, while the force is less than at the last visit, or vice versa; and this, again, may quite have altered by the doctor's next visit.
+Often the number of beats per minute is in-creased, while the force is less than at the last visit, by the doctor's next visit.
 What is the correct way of recording the strength of beat?